Select Committee statement

 My concern, as a representative of a midlands constituency bounded by motorways, is motorway pollution.
 It is certainly a problem for people living in Hinckley.

 Again, motorway pollution is very much down to the vehicles that we drive.
-As we get cleaner petrol and hybrid cars, and even cleaner diesel cars—although we need to move away from those—it will help to reduce our overall pollution.
+As we get cleaner petrol and hybrid cars, and even cleaner diesel cars—although we need to move away from those—that will help to reduce our overall pollution.
 It is absolutely essential that vehicles on motorways become cleaner.

 Does the hon.
-Gentleman agree that there was an extremely high level of cross-party consensus on the report, and that we actually deliberated it very carefully?
+Gentleman agree that there was an extremely high level of cross-party consensus on the report, and that we actually deliberated very carefully?
 It was extraordinary how few party political differences there were over its recommendations.

 The hon.
 Gentleman is a very good member of the Environment, Food and Rural Affairs Committee.
-Yes, it is right that we have worked together, and it is right that all political parties now work together to produce cleaner air, because it is a right and not a privilege.
+Yes, it is right that we have worked together, and it is right that all political parties now work together to produce cleaner air, because that is a right and not a privilege.
 Having two Chairs from either side of the political divide also helped; I think we all worked very well together.
 I again thank everybody for that.